Shubham-koli/Wce_Coin/README.md

 If it is a simple/trivial/non-controversial change, then one of the Wcecoin development team members simply pulls it.

-If it is a *more complicated or potentially controversial* change, then the patch submitter will be asked to start a discussion with the devs and community.

-The patch will be accepted if there is broad consensus that it is a good thing.
-Developers should expect to rework and resubmit patches if the code doesn't match the project's coding conventions (see `doc/coding.txt`) or are controversial.

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/wcecoin-project/wcecoin/tags) are created regularly to indicate new official, stable release versions of Wcecoin.
+[Tags](https://github.com/Shubham-koli/Wce_Coin/tags) are created regularly to indicate new versions of Wcecoin.

 Testing
 -------